Exponentially Faster Massively Parallel Maximal Matching: Introduction

-Unfortunately, $Z_{v, i}$ is a rather complicated function and it is not straightforward to prove such sharp concentration bounds on it.
-Recall that Chernoff-Hoeffding bounds work only on sum of independent random variables.
-Furthermore, concentration bounds obtained by Azuma's or other ``dimension dependent'' inequalities seem useless for our purposes: because the partition of every vertex in the graph may potentially affect $Z_{v, i}$, these would give bounds on the order of $Z_{v, i} = \E[Z_{v, i}] \pm \widetilde{O}(\sqrt{n})$.
-As $\E[Z_{v,i}]$ should be on the order of $\Delta$, this is useless when $\Delta$ is small.
+Unfortunately, there are two severe roadblocks to showing such concentration bounds.
+First, $Z_{v, i}$ is a rather complicated function of the underlying random variables.
+In general, concentration bounds obtained by Azuma's or other ``dimension dependent'' inequalities are not suitable for our purposes, as these would give bounds on the order of $Z_{v, i} = \E[Z_{v, i}] \pm \widetilde{O}(\sqrt{n})$, which is useless when $\Delta$ is much smaller than $n$.
+Recall that Chernoff-Hoeffding bounds, which are dimension-independent, apply to sums of independent random variables.

-Instead of an exponential concentration bound, we aim for a weaker concentration bound by proving an upper bound on the variance of $Z_{v, i}$.
-To achieve this upper bound, we use a method known as the Efron-Stein inequality (see Proposition~\ref{prop:efronstein}) which plays a central role in our analysis.
-On one hand, this weaker concentration bound is still strong enough for our purpose of degree reduction.
-On the other hand, since we are only bounding the variance, the required conditions are much more relaxed and can be shown to be satisfied by the algorithm.
+The second roadblock is that we cannot even bound the variance of $Z_{v,i}$ for an arbitrary vertex $v$.
+The bounds we will develop are based on analysis of a random query process, for which we can only bound the \emph{average} over all vertices $v$.

-On a conceptual level, one contribution of our paper is to provide a natural example for how the Efron-Stein inequality, which is often not among the standard tools used in theoretical computer science, can be extremely useful in the analysis of randomized algorithms.
+To handle both of these issues, we focus on an easier goal: instead of showing that the \emph{maximum degree} of the residual graph is reduced, we only show that the \emph{average degree} is reduced.
+This allows us to average out both types of fluctuation (within a vertex and across vertices).
+For this, instead of an exponential concentration bound, it suffices to use a weaker bound in terms of the variance of $Z_{v, i}$.
+We use a method known as the Efron-Stein inequality (see Proposition~\ref{prop:efronstein}); this is not among the standard tools used in theoretical computer science, and we hope this example shows that it can be useful in the analysis of randomized algorithms.